rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: Caridy is the one deep in the spec.
 Pending is about these are the names that have been requested by some of the importing modules but we can't yet validate them because we haven't executed them yet.

-CP: It's not evaluation, it's creation of hte import binding. but yes, you are correct.
+CP: It's not evaluation, it's creation of the import binding.
+But yes, you are correct.

-DH: And wont have created those until after we have finished evaluation of all the dependencies before evaluating the importing module.
+DH: And won't have created those until after we have finished evaluation of all the dependencies before evaluating the importing module.

 CP: After evaluation of all the dependencies but before the execution of the module.
-The whole proposal is saying that during the instantiation we need to create the improt bindings, but we cannot create some of them yet....
+The whole proposal is saying that during the instantiation we need to create the import bindings, but we cannot create some of them yet....

 WH: What does the default indicate?